Which of the following products are created by glycolysis?

 During the preparatory phase of glycolysis, glucose is broken down into two molecules of glyceraldehyde 3-phosphate.
 The two glyceraldehyde 3-phosphate molecules each go through further glycolytic reactions producing 2 ATP and 1 NADH, each.
 Therefore, the end product of glycolysis is the formation of 4 molecules of ATP and two molecules of NADH.
 The other answer choices are not created through glycolysis.
 Answer choice A is tempting, but there is not net production of ADP in glycolysis, so this answer choice is incorrect.
 Answer choice B is incorrect, glucose is the initial substrate in glycolysis.
 Answer choice C is incorrect, citrate is most notably an intermediate in the Krebs cycle.

 Glycolysis is a 10-step process that can be broken down into two phases, the preparatory phase (steps 1-5) and the payoff phase (steps 6-10).
-In the preparatory phase, glucose is broken down into two molecules of glyceraldehyde-3-phosphate, and two molecules of ATP are invested in this process.
-In the payoff phase, the two glyceraldehyde-3-phosphate molecules are converted into two pyruvate molecules, and also results in the formation of four molecules of ATP and two molecules of NADH.
+In the preparatory phase, glucose is broken down into two molecules of glyceraldehyde-3-phosphate, a process which requires an energy investment of two ATP molecules.
+In the payoff phase, the two glyceraldehyde-3-phosphate molecules are then converted into two pyruvate molecules, which results in the formation of four molecules of ATP and two molecules of NADH.

 In summary, then, the net reaction of glycolysis is as follows: